evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_680_SUV/_index.md

 ### First row seats

-There are two seat types you can choose from for the front row in the Mercedes-EQ EQS 680 SUV.
+There are two seat types you can choose from for the front row in the Mercedes-Maybach EQS 680 SUV.

 The following functionalities are available on the **standard** seat.